blacklightpy/vaultofknowledge/03. Culture/Food and Drinks/Delicacies.md

 - Sushi, from Japan
-- Pate, from French, a forcemeat that includes organ meat
+- Pate, from French, a forcemeat that includes organ meat (offals, like liver)